Home » Kilimanjaro Routes » Machame Route

-You’ll begin by checking in at the Machame Gate office, and then either walk or be driven about 2.5 kilometers to the official trailhead depending on road conditions, which are often too muddy for vehicles.
+The day begins with a check in at the Machame Gate office, and then either a walk or a short drive about 2.5 kilometers to the official trailhead depending on road conditions, which are often too muddy for vehicles.

 Hike time: 7.5 hrs